Hang ups: How your phone messes with your sleep

 You might find ditching the phone has more far-reaching benefits too.
 ‘Phubbing’, the name given for snubbing a person in favour of your phone, was shown to decrease relationship satisfaction and even lead to a sense of depression and alienation.
 Putting your friends and family first sounds like the kind of win-win that’ll help you sleep easy at night.

 You don’t have to go completely cold turkey to quash your phone hungry habits.
 Try these tips to kick things off.

 Think of it as your sweet technology child that needs extra rest.
 Aim to put your phone away about an hour before you hit the hay and use that time for something else instead.
 If you set a time, it’ll be a good focal point for getting any pesky last emails out the way too.

 Your willpower is likely to be depleted by the end of the day, so why not make things really easy for yourself?
 Buy an alarm clock (…they still exist!
 We were surprised too.) and charge your phone in a different room.
 It may seem like a small change but it’s the main excuse we use for keeping our phones by our beds.
 Our preference would be a radio alarm so you can wake up to your fave community station.
 Or 80s bangers, if you insist.

 Get back on that (hobby) horse

 It’s much easier to replace a habit than give one up completely, so swap your phone for a new activity instead.
 Maybe learn a language, meditate or write.
-Or go full Ghost and take a late-night pottery class (cliche, but it keeps both your hands and brain busy).
+Or go full Nanna and learn how to knit (cliche, but it keeps both your hands and brain busy).
 Or stay closer to home and start a book club of one.
 Accompanying glass of red wine optional but highly recommended.